GfSE/SpecIF/documentation/06_Introduction_to_SpecIF_Model_Integration.md

 able to change the state of the system.
 Passive elements, representing just data, like UML-object-elements with attributes are mapped to state-elements, because they represent a current state of the system by their attribute values and do not change the system state by their own.

+By using the concept of mapping all model elements to the three fundamental elements it is necessary the keep the information about the original model element, that was mapped.
+This is done by the property *dcterms:type*.
+By storing the type name of the original model element in the dcterms:type property, it allows a transformation from the legacy model to SpecIF and back again.

 ### Views